Sitting in the heart of Wiltshire approximately 12 miles north of Salisbury is Salisbury Plain.

 Recently the area has also seen the reintroduction of the county’s bird, the Great Bustard by The Great Bustard Group.

-Keen ornithologists can see the hides by contacting the Great Bustard Group.
+Keen ornithologists can see the hides by contacting the Great Bustard Group or why not book onto a

 If you are interested in Salisbury Plain walks then there’s the Imber Range Perimeter Page, a long distance walk which gives views across Salisbury Plain.